tansey-lab/bayestme/docs/fine_mapping_workflow.rst

 We have provided a docker container and script for running Seurat on 10Xgenomics/cellranger output, which will produce the appropriate relative expression values in a CSV output that can be read into the BayesTME pipeline.
+Example usage:

 .. code::

-    docker run jeffquinnmsk/bayestme-seurat-fine-mapping:latest Rscript /
+    docker run \
+        -v /path/to/local/cellranger/dir:/opt/data \ # path to raw_feature_bc_matrix directory in the cellranger output
+        -v /path/to/local/output/dir:/out/output \ # output dir for CSV and plot results /jeffquinnmsk/bayestme-seurat-fine-mapping:latest \
+        --dataDir /opt/data \
+        --outputDir /opt/output

+The output CSV, at ``<output dir>/average_expression.csv`` will be provided as the argument to ``deconvolve --expression-truth``.